wazo-platform/wazo-ansible/doc/docker.md

 # Docker

-To have the smallest possible changes between a deployment in pure Ansible and a container based one, docker images are built from ansible roles.
+To have the smallest possible changes between a deployment in pure Ansible and a container based one, Docker images are built from ansible roles.

-The `role2docker` script in the `bin` directory creates the docker image for a specific Ansible role based on the `debian:buster-slim` image.
-For example: `./bin/role2docker wazo_message_bus`will generate the docker image named `wazo-platform/wazo_message_bus`.
+The `bin/role2docker` script creates the Docker image for a specific Ansible role based on the `debian:buster-slim` image.
+For example: `./bin/role2docker wazo_message_bus` will generate the Docker image named `wazo-platform/wazo_message_bus`.

 ## Settings

-The role that that is used to create a container must have a `docker` directory.
+The role that is used to create a container must have a `docker` directory.

 This `docker` directory can contain the following files: